• Recipes

 • Add the onion to the pan and sauté until the onions are tender.
 This should take about 4 minutes.

 • Begin adding the cabbage, a little at a time, stir to coat in the fat.
+Add in the olive oil if needed to coat the cabbage.
 Continue until all of the cabbage has been added.
 Season with salt, pepper and cayenne.

 • Stir, scraping the bottom of the pan to release any browned bits.
 Cook for 5 minutes, then reduce the heat to low, cover, and cook for 30-45 minutes.